-For those of us living in the Northern Hemisphere, winter is near.
+For those of us living in the Northern Hemisphere, winter is here.

-Soon, playgrounds in colder regions will turn into “play dead zones,” recess at school will be held indoors— possibly with the help of smartboard apps training kids to run marathons in place, and parents will be pressured to give in to expanded winter screen time hours.
+Playgrounds turn into “play dead zones,” recess at school will be held indoors— possibly with the help of smartboard apps training kids to run marathons in place, and parents increasingly give in to expanded winter screen time hours.

 Except it doesn’t have to be that way.
 The fact is that winter play can offer your child a bunch of benefits that summer play can’t compare to.
 And as long as you are smart about winter play by watching the weather conditions carefully and dressing your child properly, your child can have a blast in the cold (if you need some ideas, check out our list of favorite winter fun activities!).
 Also, a free printable you can share at your child's school to encourage more outdoor recess!